Stalruth/SableyeBot4/PRIVACY.md

 The Application stores some data for an extended period of time to assist in development and debugging.
 This data will be used to examine the popularity of commands and the popularity of different paramters:

+  - Guild ID

+    The ID of the Guild the command is run in.

   - Command Name